Nepal Trekking Permit: Everything you need to know

 • Rural Municipality Trekking Permit

-Required personal documents
+Required personal documents for general permits

 Trekking permits are obtained only if you have a valid document.
-In Nepal, trekking permits allow you to trek at the choice of your destination, if you have the following things:
+In Nepal, trekking permits allow you to trek at the choice of your destination if you have the following things:

-• A valid passport copy
+• A valid copy of your passport's main page

 • A recent passport-size photo

-• Your contact details
+• Itinerary and contact details

-Trekking conditions in Nepal (Department of Immigration)
+• Trekking conditions in Nepal by the Department of Immigration

 The local as well as foreign trekkers should value the customs and traditions of local people.
 The traveler should avoid that thing that goes against the norms and cultural practices of society.

-• The safety gear and the right clothing should be provided to those who are on a journey with you like local guides or porters.
+• The safety gear and the right clothing should be provided to those who are on a journey with you, like local guides or porters.
 Personal accident insurance should be provided as well.

 • Trekkers should hike on the designed trekking route only.
-The trekking guide should stop you from hiking off-route as it may bring many obstacles.
+The trekking guide should stop you from hiking off-route, as it may bring many obstacles.

 • At the time of hiking, one should follow the instructions properly given by the trekking leaders in the restricted areas.

-• List of trekkers names
+• List of trekkers' names with the trekking itinerary.

-• Agreement with Agency
+• Agreement with Agency.

-• Voucher of Bank payment (fees) for permits
+• Voucher of bank payment (fees) for permits.

 Need Help?
 Call Us on WhatsApp+977 9851323302orChat with us